 Deadline: January and September

-John F. Kennedy Library Foundation: Grant applications are evaluated on the basis of expected utilization of available holdings of the Library, the degree to which they address research needs in Kennedy period studies, and the qualifications of applicants.
+John F. Kennedy Library Foundation: Offers competitive research fellowships and grants every year to scholars and students who wish to make use of the archival holdings of the John F. Kennedy Library and Museu.
+Grant applications are evaluated on the basis of expected utilization of available holdings of the Library, the degree to which they address research needs in Kennedy period studies, and the qualifications of applicants.

 Kluge Center Fellowships: Located in the Library of Congress, Kluge Center invites visiting scholars and post-doctorial Fellows to conduct humanistic and social science research using the Library of Congress.